official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 155 House of Commons, Official Report, 17 March 2003, columns 726‑728.
 156 House of Commons, Official Report, 12 October 2004, columns 151‑152.

-46

-The Report of the Iraq Inquiry335.
-Iraq had acted suspiciously over many years, which led to the inferences drawn by the Government and the intelligence community that it had been seeking to protect concealed WMD assets.
+335. Iraq had acted suspiciously over many years, which led to the inferences drawn by the Government and the intelligence community that it had been seeking to protect concealed WMD assets.
 When Iraq denied that it had retained any WMD capabilities, the UK Government accused it of lying.